 Diastema Closures: More Than Just Closing the Gap

-Dr. Amanda Seay
+- Dr. Amanda Seay

-• 2 min read
+- 1 min read

-Every smile tells a story—and sometimes, it’s the smallest details that make the biggest difference.
 Diastema closures are among the most rewarding procedures we can offer patients.
 When done well, they restore balance, confidence and harmony without removing healthy tooth structure.
 But achieving seamless results takes more than adding material—it requires precision, control and an understanding of how light, form and proportion work together.

 That’s exactly what I teach in Module Six: Diastema Closure, part of the full Composite Course on Seay Within.
 This session focuses on how to create natural, invisible closures that respect both aesthetics and biology.